MiziCestt/MiziCestt/README.md

 { Things to get my attention }

-You can try to W2I (Whisper to interact) to see if you can try to get me to interact with me
+You can try to W2I (Whisper to interact) to see if you can try to get me to interact with me because I'm normally making ponies, offtab or texting someone.
+If I don't answer.
+I'm sorry just don't try to tell at me for it.

 { Things I don't like }